YouSuckAtCoding/YouSuckAtCoding/README.md

-- 👋 Hi, I’m @YouSuckAtCoding (Marco Antônio Ferreira) and i'm a Software Engineering graduate.
+- 👋 Hi, I’m @YouSuckAtCoding (Marco Antônio Ferreira) and i'm a Software Engineering student.
 - 👀 Most projects here and college related or made while taking a course.
 - 👀 I’m interested in not sucking at coding.
 - 🌱 I’m currently learning how to not suck at coding mainly with C#.